 Using Crowdfunding to Help Pay Medical Bills

 “Our main database keeps track of patient assistance programs — usually offered by pharmaceutical companies — that offer medications at low or no cost,” says Samuel.

-All campaigns are verified by HEALfundr via confirmation with the relevant doctor, so as a potential donor, you know the need is real.
-“You can fund everything medical related,” Evan notes, “anywhere in the U.S. or its territories.
-“If somebody is trying to fund their child’s cancer care, and they mention that the kid wants to go to Disney World, we’ll help with that, too.”
+All campaigns are verified by HEALfundr by confirmation with the relevant doctor, so as a potential donor, you know the need is real.
+“You can fund everything medical related,” O’Connor notes, “anywhere in the U.S. or its territories.
+“If somebody is trying to fund their child’s cancer care, and they mention that their daughter or son wants to go to Disney World, we’ll help with that, too.”

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.